Ann Sothern: Marriages and child

 Sothern married actor and band leader Roger Pryor in September 1936.
-They separated in September 1941 and Sothern filed for divorce in April 1942, charging Pryor with mental cruelty.
+They separated in September 1941, and Sothern filed for divorce in April 1942, charging Pryor with mental cruelty.
 Their divorce became final in May 1943.
 Less than a week after her divorce from Pryor she married actor Robert Sterling.
 The couple had one daughter, Patricia Ann "Tisha" Sterling, before divorcing in March 1949.

 Health problems

-Shortly after filming A Letter to Three Wives Sothern contracted infectious hepatitis after getting an impure serum shot while she was in England for a stage performance.
-She was confined to her bed where she continued to work on the Maisie radio program while she recuperated.
+Shortly after filming A Letter to Three Wives Sothern contracted infectious hepatitis after receiving an impure serum shot while she was in England for a stage performance.
+For her recuperation she was confined to her bed where she continued to work on the Maisie radio program.
 Sothern later said that her illness had restored her faith.
-With the help of friend Richard Egan she converted to Roman Catholicism in 1952.
+With the help of her friend Richard Egan she converted to Roman Catholicism in 1952.

-In 1974 Sothern was injured while appearing in a Jacksonville, Florida, stock production of Everybody Loves Opal when a prop tree fell on her back.
+In 1974 Sothern was injured during an appearance in a Jacksonville, Florida, stock production of Everybody Loves Opal when a prop tree fell on her back.
 The accident left her with a fractured lumbar vertebra and damaged nerves in her legs.
 Her injuries required hospitalizations where she was put in traction.
 She was also required to wear back braces.
 Due to her forced inactivity Sothern gained a considerable amount of weight.
 In addition to her physical pain Sothern also developed depression.
 Sothern credited her "optimistic belief" and Roman Catholic faith for getting her through.
 For the remainder of her life Sothern experienced numbness in her feet and required a cane to walk.

 Death

-On March 15, 2001, Sothern died from heart failure at her home in Ketchum at the age of 92.
+On March 15, 2001, Sothern died from heart failure at her home in Ketchum, Idaho at the age of 92.
 She was buried in Ketchum Cemetery.

 Sothern has two stars on the Hollywood Walk of Fame: for motion pictures, found at 1612 Vine Street; and television, at 1634 Vine Street.